What is it?

 There are no National Insurance contribution conditions for JSA(IB).
 However, entitlement to JSA(IB) is means-tested.

-Also, from 5 November 2017, you will not qualify for JSA(IB) if your partner (if you have one) works for 24 hours or more a week in a self-employed capacity or as a share fisherman or a company director (note: this condition does not apply if your partner is an employee working for someone else).
+You will not qualify for JSA(IB) if your partner (if you have one) works for 24 hours or more a week in a self-employed capacity or as a share fisherman or a company director (note: this condition does not apply if your partner is an employee working for someone else).

 The maximum amount of JSA(IB) which can be awarded to you is known as your 'applicable amount.'
 It is reduced by any reckonable income which you, your partner or any of your other dependants receive.